featuredotapp/cli/docs/docs/cli/integrations.md

 ## Overview

-Mailscript provides integrations with the external services Google Drive and Zoom.
+Mailscript provides integrations with external services such as Google Drive and Zoom.
 These integrations provide validated OAuth tokens to Mailscript Actions after the integrations are setup.
 The provided OAuth tokens can be used to interact directly with the integrated service.

 ## Google Drive